aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/cloudvision-tags.md

 ## CloudVision Generated Tags

 It is possible to generate tags based on values that would be defined in `structured_config`.
-Any value that is not:
+Any value that is **not**:

 - a list
 - a dictionary